 When you start the actual research into specific personas it’s important to look at both the motivations and pain points of each.
 A few guides that I saw while collecting user persona examples focused on only one or the other.

 To truly create an accurate user persona, you need to thoroughly research both your users’ motivations and pain points.
+You can speed this up using user research tools, which will allow you to explore your users and help you recruit them for your research.

 For example, this highly qualified influencer may find it difficult to attend events.
 You can position your product as a solution for them.